DecafFries/Case-study-How-does-a-bike-share-navigate-speedy-success/README.md

 3. What steps have you taken to ensure that your data is clean?
     - After the data had been fully merged, I checked the structure of the data and noticed date time variables were recognised as character values by R. I then converted them as POSIXct values to ensure tasks at a later stage wouldn't be affected by misaligned data types.
     - After creating new variables, I sorted the data based on the ascending order of starting date time and filtered out all the records whose key variables contained null values.
 It turned out that out of 5750177 observations, there are 7566 records missing latitude and longitude data of the ending points, which would result in biased/incorrect interpretations of ride duration, and they have been removed to ensure the data is clean.
+    - After sorting the data by ascending order of ride_length, we can see that 1464 records contain ride_length with negative or zero values which is intuitive and unnatural.
+They have been removed to ensure rigorous of the analysis.
     - I also checked the counts of distinct values of ride_id, the variable that is supposed to be unique for every record.
 It turned out that the data does not have any duplicates since the distinct counts of ride_id equals the counts of the entire observations.
 4. How can you verify that your data is clean and ready to analyze?
 Have you documented your cleaning process so you can review and share those results?